 Contact your bank to discuss your account if you're unsure of its policies around this.

-However, if one of the account holders is considered physically or mentally incapacitated, your bank may put a freeze on the account to protect the assets.
+An exception is if one of the account holders is considered physically or mentally incapacitated.
+The bank may, at that point, put a freeze on the account to protect the assets.
 Giving each other power of attorney means the remaining account holder maintains control of the account.

 If there have been changes to the account, notify your bank to get a walk-through of the steps on how to proceed.
 The account will be changed from a joint account to a sole-named account holder if you've named a beneficiary.